kurator-dev/kurator/docs/content/en/docs/cluster-operator/aws-irsa.md

 ## Setup a cluster on AWS with IRSA enabled

 IRSA(IAM roles for service accounts) allows applications in a pod's containers can use an AWS SDK or the AWS CLI to make API requests to AWS services using AWS Identity and Access Management (IAM) permissions.
-More details can be found [here](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+More details can be found [EKS IAM roles for service accounts documentatio](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

 ### Setup cluster